lukejharmon/lanyon/chapters_preref/chapter4_fitbm_pre.md

 Mammals come in a wide variety of shapes and sizes.
 Some species are incredibly tiny.
 For example, the bumblebee bat, weighing in at 2 g, competes for the title of smallest mammal with the slightly lighter (but also slightly longer) Etruscan shrew.
 Other species are huge, as anyone who has encountered a blue whale knows.
 Body size is important as a biological variable because it predicts so many other aspect of an animal’s life, from the physiology of heat exchange to the biomechanics of locomotion.
 Thus, the evolutionary rate of body size evolution is of great interest among mammalian biologists.
 Throughout this chapter, I will discuss the evolution of body size (and, eventually, territory size) across different species of mammals.
 The data I will analyze is taken from Garland et al. (1992).

-Sometimes one might be interested in calculating the rate of evolution of a particular character like body size in a certain clade, say, mammals.
+Sometimes one might be interested in calculating the rate of evolution of a particular character like body size in a certain clade, say, mammals<sup><a name="footnote3.1_back">[1](#footnote3.1)</a></sup>.
 You have a phylogenetic tree with branch lengths that are proportional to time, and data on the phenotypes of species on the tips of that tree.
 It is usually a good idea to log-transform your data if they involve a measurement from a living thing (see Box 4.1, below).
-If we assume that the character has been evolving under a Brownian motion model, we have two parameters to estimate: , the starting value for the Brownian motion model – equivalent to the ancestral state of the character at the root of the tree – and 2, the diffusion rate of the character.
+If we assume that the character has been evolving under a Brownian motion model, we have two parameters to estimate: $\bar{z}(0)$, the starting value for the Brownian motion model – equivalent to the ancestral state of the character at the root of the tree – and $\sigma^2$, the diffusion rate of the character.
 It is this latter parameter that is commonly considered as the rate of evolution for comparative approaches.

 ***

-Box 4.1: Biology under the log
+### Box 4.1: Biology under the log

-One general rule for continuous traits in biology is to carry out a log-transformation (usually natural log, base e) of your data before undergoing any analysis.
+One general rule for continuous traits in biology is to carry out a log-transformation (usually natural log, base $e$) of your data before undergoing any analysis.
 This also applies to comparative data.
 There are two main reasons for this, one statistical and the other biological.
 The statistical reason is that many methods assume that variables follow normal distributions.
 One can observe that, in general, biological variables have a distribution that is skewed to the right.
-A log transformation will often result in trait distributions that are closer to normal.
+A log-transformation will often result in trait distributions that are closer to normal.
 But why is this the case?
 The answer is related to the biological reason for log-transformation.
 When you log transform a variable, the new scale for that variable is a ratio scale, so that a certain differences between points reflects a constant ratio of the two numbers represented by the points.
 So, for example, if any two numbers are separated by 0.693 units on a natural log scale, one will be exactly two times the other.
 Ratio scales make sense for living things because it is usually percentage changes rather than absolute changes that matter.
 For example, a change in body size of 1 mm might matter a lot for a termite, but be irrelevant for an elephant; whereas a change in body size of 50% might be expected to matter for them both.

 ***